chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-backward-facing-step/2d-backward-facing-step.rst

 .. image:: image/backward-facing-step-description.png

 The backward-facing step problem is a classical computational fluid dynamics problem.
 The fact that it features a non-trivial solution while maintaining simple geometry and boundary conditions makes this problem a good candidate for validation purposes as well as to test the robustness of a given CFD method.
 First, the basic parameters used to solve the backward-facing step problem will be exposed.
-A solution to several Reynolds numbers (from :math:`Re = 100` to :math:`Re =1000`) will then be presented and compared to experimental and numerical data.
+A solution to two Reynolds numbers (:math:`\mathrm{Re} = 100` to :math:`\mathrm{Re} =1000`) will then be presented and compared to experimental and numerical data.
 A mesh adaptation and numerical error analysis will be carried on.

 --------------